 - 1/4 cup unrefined shea butter

-- 1/2 cup chaparral/black walnut hull infused extra virgin olive oil (For the salve that I sell in my shop, I infuse chaparral, black walnut hulls, echinacea, and calendula into an EV olive oil/EV coconut oil mixture)
+- 1/2 cup chaparral leaf/black walnut hull infused extra virgin olive oil (For the salve that I sell in my shop, I infuse chaparral leaf, black walnut hulls, echinacea root, and calendula into an olive oil/unrefined coconut oil mixture)

 - 1/2 tsp. vitamin e (optional: helps to heal skin and keep the oils from going rancid longer)